OperationsResearchBit/Castle-Go/README.md

 - add vs ai mode
 - create game viewer ui on the welcome page
 -  add sound effects, voiceless, move and selection sounds
+- make into app apk
+- add rules desxription to the game

 # Castle Go
 A real-time two-player strategy game: knights build ringforts and kingdoms on a 9x9 board.